cjohansen/pharmacist/README.md

 Pharmacist helps you:

-- Isolate side-effecting "data sources" like HTTP requests in single-purpose functions
+- Isolate async and/or fallible "data sources" like HTTP requests in single-purpose functions
 - Declaratively describe required data sources, optionally with inter-source dependencies
 - Control error handling and retries declaratively